Just like no two college students are the same; financial aid packages differ from student to student as well as from college to college.

 4. We Will Negotiate Package

-• Willing to compare financial aid packages from other colleges in order to provide a more enticing offer for students and their families
+• Will compare financial aid packages from other colleges to provide a more enticing offer

 • Disperses a mix of federal student aid as well as institutional grant aid